 This sabbat is related to anything that is fall, including grains, corn, vibrant colors such as gold and red, apples, among many others.
 Usually, altars may be adorned with herbs or wheat, including heather, sandalwood, or even small fruit baskets.

 How is it celebrated?
 Basically, celebrating this holiday is mainly about thanksgiving as well as being grateful.
 It is a distinct time for welcoming harvest.
-The grain is often the traditional food during this time and is usually presented in the form of barley, ales, beers, and wheat.
+Grain is often the traditional food during this time and is usually presented in the form of barley, ales, beers, and wheat.

 Also known as the Autumnal Equinox, this holiday falls between 21st September and 23rd September.
 It is also called 2nd Harvest since it is at a time when nuts and (autumn) fruits get mature.
 This is a period to ponder about what we have “sowed” in the preceding year as well as the rewards we anticipate to reap.